cilium/cilium/Documentation/kubernetes/configuration.rst

 * ``clean-cilium-state`` - Removes any Cilium state, e.g. BPF policy maps, before starting the Cilium agent;

-* ``legacy-host-allows-world`` - If true, the policy with the entity ``reserved:host`` allows traffic from ``world``.
-If false, the policy needs to explicitly have the entity ``reserved:world`` to allow traffic from ``world``.
-It is recommended to set it to false.
-This option provides compatibility with Cilium 1.0 which was not able to differentiate between NodePort traffic and traffic from the host.

 Any changes that you perform in the Cilium `ConfigMap` and in ``cilium-etcd-secrets`` ``Secret`` will require you to restart any existing Cilium pods in order for them to pick the latest configuration.